 This was one of the first cases decided on this particular matter and it should be noted that the VAT treatment of some of the items supplied has changed since this decision was reached.

 In this case the trader argued the launderette made multiple supplies of mixed liabilities, namely, use of a washing machine and salt used for softening water which was a standard-rated supply.
 Oil or gas used for heating and the supply of electricity were zero-rated.

 The tribunal concluded there was a single supply, which was the licence to use the washing machine to clean clothes.
 The tribunal stated that the customer goes to the launderette to wash dirty clothes in a washing machine.
 What is obtained at the end of the transaction is clean clothes and that this is the provision of a service of which the water, gas and electricity form an integral part.
-The electricity, gas and water were in fact supplied to the launderette and the launderette was not selling these components to the customer but enabling the customer to use these supplies in order to wash their clothes.
+The electricity, gas and water were in fact supplied to the launderette and the launderette was not selling these components to the customer but

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.